m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

 ## File Sharing Semantics in DFS
 ### Single Node, UNIX
 Whenever a file is modified by any process, that change is immediately visible to any other process in the system.
-This will be the case even if the change isn’t pushed out to disk because both processes have access to the same buffer cache.
+This will be the case even if the change isn't pushed out to disk because both processes have access to the same buffer cache.

 ![](https://assets.omscs.io/78F61AEB-F700-4CEE-8D92-14B7D8E0FC26.png)